shruthi-venkatesan/packageIndexer/README.md

 * For `QUERY` commands, the server returns `OK\n` if the package is indexed.
 It returns `FAIL\n` if the package isn't indexed.
 * If the server doesn't recognize the command or if there's any problem with the message sent by the client it should return `ERROR\n`.

+**DESIGN**

+The server is launched from the PkgIndexerServer class.
+For scaling our server, rather than starting a new thread per incoming connection, the connection is wrapped in a Runnable and handed off to a thread poool with a fixed number of threads.
+When a thread in the thread pool is idle, it will take a Runnable from the queue and execute it.
+Instead of executing all the requests concurrently, we execute a fixed number of requests concurrently and queue the rest up thereby improving the performance.
+To exit the server, ctrl+c needs to be issued.

+A Hashmap is used to maintain the index in memory with key as package name and value as the *Pkg* object.
+We use a Synchronized map in JAVA to ensure that the entire index is locked while doing concurrent operations.
+A *Pkg* object consists of package name and its dependencies.
+The dependencies are currently stored as list of strings to simplify the implementation.
+Hashmap is used to guarantee a O(1) insertion, deletion and access.
+However, during removal of a single pacakge, the entire map's values have to be traversed to ensure the current package is not a dependent of any other package making removal expensive.
+Query takes 0(1).
+While indexing, since we need to ensure all the dependencies of this package are already indexed it will take O(n) where n is the number of dependencies of the package to be indexed.

 **USAGE**
 * After pulling from the repository, compile the java files together and run the server as
 ```